TheDanOfCourse/TheDanOfCourse/README.md

  Hey there 👋

-🌱 I’m currently learning API Rest and AWS.<br>
+🌱 I’m currently learning API Rest and AWS Cloud.<br>
 👨‍💻 Working as IT Engineering Analyst at Itau Broker (Itaú Bank) mainly with .NET - (SP/Brazil)<br>
 📖 Computer Engineering student - Attending the 5º year of 5.
 _______